-Through the Social Work Practicum, students work within a group of multidisciplinary trainees at the Counseling Center and receive supervised training in a clinical APA-accredited setting.
-Primary supervision is under the Center’s licensed clinical social worker and involves:
+Through the Social Work Practicum, students work within a group of multidisciplinary trainees at Counseling Services and receive supervised training in a clinical APA-accredited setting.
+Primary supervision is under the office’s licensed clinical social worker and involves:

 - Direct service with individual, group and couples counseling, as well as intake, and crisis intervention;

 - Outreach opportunities for prevention and early intervention efforts with a focus on holistic health promotion;